davetang/human_phenotype_ontology/gene/README.md

 There were 1 matches for SLC2A1
 ```

 SLC2A1 is associated with [STOMATIN-DEFICIENT CRYOHYDROCYTOSIS WITH NEUROLOGIC DEFECTS](https://www.omim.org/entry/608885).
+What are the HPO terms associated with this gene?
+Do they match phenotypes in the patient?

 ```bash
 gene_to_hpo.pl SLC2A1